 - Legal framework conditions as well as function and use of medical technology and medical physics devices and procedures.

 The teaching order follows, among other things, the training recommendations of the Deutsche Gesellschaft für Medizinische Physik e.V.
 (DGMP).

 Distance programmes are basically defined by the fact that students do not physically attend the institution of higher education, instead the institution of higher education comes to them.
 Both programme organisation and the didactically prepared learning materials are based on the concept of independent learning: the learners are supported in taking personal responsibility for their own learning process by a teaching-learning arrangement that consists of a combination of self-learning materials, on-campus phases and online-based interactions in the online campus.
 Each programme has an own virtual learning environment within the online campus that accompanies the students for the duration of their course.
 During the on-campus phases, the students have the opportunity to consolidate and substantiate the self-taught content in the context of practical classes and group work and to further discuss their acquired skills and knowledge in consideration of current issues.

 Schedule and organisation

 The Certificate programme Medical Physics and Engineering has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once per semester over a (long) weekend.
 The written module examinations are completed during mandatory on-campus phases.

-A weekly commitment of around 10-15 hours is required to study the material, complete the mail-in exercises and take the examinations.
+A weekly commitment of around 10-15 hours is required to study the material, complete the mail-in exercises and take the examinations (amongst others).